mervyns/the-green-book/src/pages/index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: THC IQ pages
-  description: >-
-    We aim to deliver breaking news and interesting views from the global cannabis industry
+  description: Leading news and views from around the world
 main:
   heading: Great coffee with no compromises
   description: >